The New Zealand Certificate in Adult Literacy & Numeracy Education (NZCALNE) Vocational/Workplace

 The course is free to attend, if you qualify for the Fees Scholarship.

-Tutor Trainees are required to undertake practical experience (practicum) in an authentic teaching or training context with a minimum of two adult learners.
-This is a requirement of the qualification and allow Tutor Trainees to apply theory in practice.
+Trainee Tutors are required to undertake practical experience (Practicum) in an authentic teaching or training context with a minimum of two adult learners.
+This is an essential part of the qualification, which allows learners to apply theory to practice.

 We require one legally certified copy of a proof of your identity.